An effective restriction theorem via wall-crossing and Mercat's conjecture: Introduction

 \subsection{Acknowledgements}

-I am thankful to my advisor Arend Bayer for the patient guidance, encouragement and support.
-I am grateful for comments by Gavril Farkas, Chunyi Li and Angela Ortega.
-The author was supported by the ERC starting grant WallXBirGeom $337039$.
+I would like to thank Arend Bayer for many useful discussions.
+I am grateful for comments by Gavril Farkas, Chunyi Li, Angela Ortega and Richard Thomas.
+The author was supported by the ERC starting grant (PI: Arend Bayer) WallXBirGeom 337039 and EPSRC postdoctoral fellowship EP/T018658/1.